gitlabhq/omnibus-gitlab/README.md

 #### TCP ports for GitLab services are already taken

-By default, the services in omnibus-gitlab are using the following TCP ports:
-Redis (6379), PostgreSQL (5432) and Unicorn (8080) listen on 127.0.0.1.
-Nginx
-listens on port 80 (HTTP) and/or 443 (HTTPS) on all interfaces.
+By default, Unicorn listens at TCP address 127.0.0.1:8080.
+Nginx listens on port 80 (HTTP) and/or 443 (HTTPS) on all interfaces.

 The ports for Redis, PostgreSQL and Unicorn can be overriden in